radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ```
 > **Note:** The .str/.map file combination is more robust and more fully captures the variation in the data.
 The .ustr file is one sample of unlinked snps that's useful for basic exploratory analysis.

-### Create a *Structure* Class object
+### Create a *STRUCTURE* Class object
-Structure is kind of an old fashioned program that requires creating quite a few input files to run, which makes it not very convenient to use in a programmatic and reproducible way.
-To work around this the `ipyrad.analysis.structure` module introduces a convenience wrapper object to make it easy to submit Structure jobs and to summarize their results.
+STRUCTURE is kind of an old fashioned program that requires creating quite a few input files to run, which makes it not very convenient to use in a programmatic and reproducible way.
+To work around this the `ipyrad.analysis.structure` module introduces a convenience wrapper object to make it easy to submit STRUCTURE jobs and to summarize their results.

 ```python
 ## create a Structure object